2008 United States presidential election in Montana: Predictions

 There were 15 news organizations who made state-by-state predictions of the election.
 Here are their last predictions before election day:

 Polling

-Although Republican George W. Bush of Texas carried the Treasure State by double digits in both 2000 and 2004, polls taken throughout July indicated a close race between Republican John McCain of Arizona and Democrat Barack Obama of Illinois.
+Although Republican George W. Bush of Texas carried Montana by double digits in both 2000 and 2004, polls taken throughout July indicated a close race between Republican John McCain of Arizona and Democrat Barack Obama of Illinois.
 When Governor Sarah Palin of Alaska was announced as McCain's running mate in late August, however, McCain took a double-digit lead in the state that lasted until the middle of October, when polling once again showed the two candidates within striking distance of each other in the state.
 When the actual 2008 presidential election took place, McCain carried the state by about 2.38%.
 The state's results were significantly closer than they were in the 2004 election when George W. Bush carried the state by a margin of 20 points.